Andrew Irvine (mountaineer): Everest expedition

-In 1923, Irvine took part in the Merton College Arctic Expedition to Spitsbergen, where he excelled on every front.
-The expedition's leader, Noel Odell, and he discovered that they had met before, in 1919 on Foel Grach, a 3,000-foot-high Welsh mountain, when Irvine had ridden his motorcycle to the top and surprised Odell and his wife Mona, who had climbed it on foot.
+In 1923, Irvine took part in the Merton College Arctic Expedition to Spitsbergen which was led by George Binney; Irvine excelled on every front.
+Other mountaineers on the expedition were Tom Longstaff and Noel Odell.
+Irvine discovered that he and Odell had met in 1919 when Irvine had ridden his motorcycle to the top of Foel Grach, a 3,000-foot-high Welsh mountain, and surprised Odell and his wife Mona, who had climbed it on foot.
 Subsequently, on Odell's recommendation, Irvine was invited to join the forthcoming third British Mount Everest expedition on the grounds that he might be the "superman" that the expedition felt it needed.
 He was at the time still a 21-year-old undergraduate student.

-Irvine set sail for the Himalaya from Liverpool on board the SS California on 29 February 1924, along with three other members of the expedition, including George Mallory.
+Irvine set sail for the Himalaya from Liverpool on board SS California on 29 February 1924, along with three other members of the expedition, George Mallory, Bentley Beetham, and John de Vars Hazard.
 Mallory later wrote home to his wife that Irvine "could be relied on for anything except perhaps conversation".

 During the expedition, he made major and crucial innovations to the expedition's professionally designed oxygen sets, radically improving their functionality, lightness, and strength.
 He also maintained the expedition's cameras, camp beds, primus stoves, and many other devices.
 He was universally popular, and respected by his older colleagues for his ingenuity, companionability, and unstinting hard work.